 If you’re excess capacity is very high, you can look at your container usage over time to ask why this is the case.
 If you’re nodes aren’t being consolidated very well, the Spot-to-Spot consolidation feature just might be the solution to your problem.

-How Spot-to-Spot Consolidation works
+How Does Spot-to-Spot Consolidation Work?

 Let’s explore this Karpenter feature and how it works, before getting into some best practices.